 The grubs have brown heads and white or grey bodies.
 They are always an attraction to skunks, which can end up causing a lot of damage to your lawn.

 They are likely to destroy grass around these areas, so you have to do something to stop the skunks from coming around your home.

 Most animals that dig up your lawn, including skunks, will be looking for worms, insects, and grubs.
 If animals are digging up your lawn, you most likely have a grub problem.

 Which Animal Is Digging?

 The first way to determine the animals is to observe the type of holes.
 Moles will create tunnels and mounds, but skunks will flip over whole sections of turf.
 Skunks are looking for food, but moles are looking for food and shelter.
-Skunks, on the other hand, will dig precisely and will not leave deep holes in your lawn.
+On the other hand, Skunks will dig precisely and will not leave deep holes in your lawn.

 If you are careful enough, you will be able to determine which animal is digging your lawn.